atenfyr/AstroModLoader-Classic/README.md

 * ENTER and ESC can be used within confirmation windows to select "Yes" or "No" respectively, and "OK" or "Cancel" respectively in text input windows.
 * TAB can be used to switch selection between buttons.
 ENTER can then be used to press the currently selected button.

+### Server Mode
+AstroModLoader can be used to install mods on dedicated servers.
+To do this, place the executable file into the root folder of your server installation directory, and execute it as normal to start in server mode.
+You can also simply pass in the `--server` command line parameter.

+### Command Line Parameters
+AstroModLoader has support for the following command line parameters:
+* `--server`: Forces AstroModLoader to operate as if it is being ran for a server.
+* `--client`: Forces AstroModLoader to operate as if it is being ran for a client.
+* `--data <path>`: Specifies the %localappdata% folder or the local equivalent of it.
+* `--next_launch_path <path>`: Specifies a path to a file to store as the launch script.

 ## Prerequisites
 * .NET Desktop Runtime 8.0
 * A copy of Astroneer